 One full year later, on May 27, 1924, "Reachi and Bordino" went on stage at the Town Hall in Scranton.
 The note posted before the show claimed that he already had successes in the Big City.
 He was 21 years old and he wore Gaucho clothes.
 That weekend, Reachi and Bordino also danced at the Cinderella Ballroom in Wilkes-Barre, a city next to Scranton.

-Curiously, José came back to Scranton with his own "Argentine Orchestra" (Juan Carlos Cobian?).
-And curiously too, just a few days before these shows, the Land of Tango revue returned to Scranton after one full year on the Vaudeville circuits.
-Anton Scibilia was very busy producing shows in 1924, he was capitalizing on the renewed interest for Argentine Tango in the US.
-Scibilia had a second revue called Dreamy Spain ramping up, as Land of Tango was winding down.
-By June, Alberto de Lima and Petite Marita were gone.
+Curiously José came back to Scranton with his own "Argentine Orchestra" (maybe Juan Carlos Cobián's El Patio Orchestra?
+Don Alberto Infantas?).
+And curiously too, just a few days before these shows the Land of Tango revue returned to Scranton after one full year on the Vaudeville circuits, only this time around Petit Marita was the lead dancer with Alberto de Lima.
+Anton Scibilia was busy again producing Spanish-themed shows, the revue Dreamy Spain with Mlle Delirio was ramping up as Land of Tango was winding down.
+Land of Tango's last show took pace at the Keeney's Theater in Brooklyn on the week of June 3.

 Huge forces were transforming the entertainment industry.
 Since the early 1900s theaters were splitting time between live performances and movies, and the tradition of the wandering Vaudevillians was already starting to wane.

 Land of Joy was larger than its predecessors, more than 20 people were part of the troupe.
-That first week, Scibilia presented a second revue called “Cubanola” alongside Land of Joy, the show was still evolving.
-In August, they were at the Majestic in Harrisburg, PA; at the Rajah in Reading, PA; and at the Poli in Bridgeport, CT.
+That first week, Scibilia presented a second revue called “Cubanola” alongside Land of Joy, but this soon fizzled.
+In August, the show went to the Majestic in Harrisburg, PA; the Rajah in Reading, PA; and the Poli in Bridgeport, CT.

 Bibliography